 If you have lost a loved one because of the wrongdoing or fault of someone else, you may be able to bring a wrongful death claim.
 Family members can assert these claims to account for the severe damages that they experience from losing a loved one.

 While money can never take the place of a family member, it is the only way that the law can compensate loved ones for this often-devastating loss.
-You can talk to a Miami wrongful death attorney to get a better understanding of your potential rights after you have lost a loved one in an accident.
+You can talk to a personal injury attorney to get a better understanding of your potential rights after you have lost a loved one in an accident.